JUNG-JAE/SarcopeniaFeatureSelection/README.md

     <img width="600" height="253" alt="arch" src="https://github.com/user-attachments/assets/57d9626b-2020-4120-9ab0-27291d786ba7" />
 </p>

-- This dataset was collected from Korean older adults aged 65 to 90, and feature selection is performed among 44 (a subset of the total) features using multi-agent reinforcement learning.
+- This dataset was collected from Korean older adults aged 65 to 90, and feature selection is performed among 44 (a subset of the total) features using MARL.
 - We employed Double DQN (DDQN)
 - State: Regarding the features selected by the agents.
 We plan to enhance state information by adding statistical measures (mean, std, median, IQR) to the agent-selected features in future datasets.
 - Action: Each feature can either be selected or not selected.
 To reduce the action space of the agents, we employed a multi-agent approach.